universal-meaning-map/docs/readme.md

 Therefore there are many compromizes:
 - There are no security checks, the software is quite vulnerable, it is meant to be used in trusted circles.
 - Can't reference `Notes` via its `CID`, only `IID`, which means is not possible to point to old versions of an `abstraction`
-- Is not possible to reference other people's `notes` only your own.
+- Is not possible to reference other people's `notes` only your own (to change soon)
-- `Transforms`or `Renders`are hard-coded as oppose to defined in their own abstractions.
+- `Transforms` or `Renders` are hard-coded as oppose to defined in their own abstractions.
 - Many cryptographic operations are just emulated.
 - Nothing is encrypted.
-The server stores the `notes`in plain text
+The server stores the `notes` in plain text
-- There is not server authentication
+- There is no server authentication
 - The typing system is extremely simplified and just partially enforced with [IPLD Schemas](https://ipld.io/docs/schemas/) and  hard-coded references.
-- No support for media
+- No support for images or media

-## Usage

-A big handicap at the current stage is to be able to play with complex information without having to build a special editor for it.
-To go around that `PIPMM` delegates this to existing tools and paradigmns.

-`PIPMM` can be thought as a translator or compiler.
-It takes a bunch of "old-school" skeuomorphic documents and links as a source and converts them into interconnected [IPLD](https://obsidian.md/) objects and `AREF`s

-The source files currently take the form of Markdowns with YAML Front Matter linked with wikilinks.
-This approach has been choosen in order to be as compatible as possible and therefore leverage the power of existing tools and personal knowledge repositories such as [Foam](https://foambubble.github.io/foam/) with VS Code  or [Obsidian](https://obsidian.md/) (not tested)
+- Web stack is used for fast development

 ## Repositories
 The following repositories compose the project: